How To See The Best Of Zhangjiajie Forest Park In 2 Days

 To get to Laowuchang, you take the bus that travels between the Yuanjiajie and Tianzi Mountain areas, but hop off when you reach a junction in the main road, near the North Gate of the park.

-The junction is approximately halfway between Yuanjiajie and Tianzi.
-There, you switch to a little shuttle cart that looks kind of like a 12-seater electric golf cart.
+Then, at the junction, you switch to a little shuttle cart that looks kind of like a 12-seater electric golf cart.

-The shuttle goes directly to the ‘Old House’ area, and it’s a short and scenic 15 minute ride with views of rice paddies on the cliffs.
+This shuttle goes directly to the ‘Old House’ area, and it’s a short and scenic 15 minute ride with views of rice paddies on the cliffs.

 The first viewpoint — ‘Military Parade Platform’